Inheritance Tax

 For most people, the gift and estate tax exemption will allow for the tax-free transfer of wealth from one generation to another.
 For those who have acquired enough wealth to surpass the gift and estate tax exemption, there are several strategies that could lock in the new $11.18 million exemption.

 The simplest way is to gift your assets to your loved ones now, rather than waiting until you pass away.
 If you have the means, giving the assets now has two advantages.
-The first advantage is, you get to see your loved ones benefit from your gifts and secondly, the gifted assets could increase in value for your loved ones—and could decrease your taxable estate.
+The first advantage is, that you get to see your loved ones benefit from your gifts and secondly, the gifted assets could increase in value for your loved ones—and could decrease your taxable estate.

 Let me give you an example: If you were able to give the entire $11.18 million to your beneficiaries today, that money could grow over time.
 At a growth rate of 5% per year for 10 years, that $11.18 million gift could end up being worth over $18.2 million, and your loved ones will have received the entire amount free from gift or estate taxes.

-On the flip side of the coin, if you held onto those assets and you passed away in 10 years, a large portion of the $18.2 million would be taxed at 40%.
+On the flip side of the coin, if you held onto those assets and passed away in 10 years, a large portion of the $18.2 million would be taxed at 40%.
 Additionally, in 10 years the gift and estate tax exemption will have likely reverted to the lower $5.49 million amount (for dates after 2025).
 That could result in your estate having to pay over $4.6 million in taxes, leaving your beneficiaries with about $13.6 million in assets rather than $18.2 million if you made the gift sooner.*

 *Calculations assume the prior $5.49 million exception will be adjusted for inflation, estimated to be 2% per year, resulting in an exemption of $6.69 million in 10 years.
 The taxable estate would be $11.5 million ($18.2 million minus $6.69 million), resulting in $4.6 million in taxes ($11.5 million times the 40% tax rate).